jwilld/Artist-Concerts-API/README.md

 ###### Youtube - https://developers.google.com/youtube/v3/getting-started

-The videos for each artist are from Youtube.
+The videos for each artist are from YouTube.

 # Technologies